gravitational/teleport/rfd/0080-hardware-key-support.md

 The Auth service will require the user to call `CreateAppSession` with credentials that meet their hardware key policy requirement.

-Note: The Auth service will also attested App Sessions when an attested Web Session is used with an MFA challenge response.
+Note: The Auth service will also attest App Sessions when an attested Web Session is used with an MFA challenge response.
 However, this relies on Per-session MFA being implemented for App Access.
 This will be covered in a separate RFD and implemented alongside these changes.